Debian Pure Blend: Debian-Med

 The Debian Med project is a Debian Pure Blend created to provide a co-ordinated operating system and collection of available free software packages that are well-suited for the requirements for medical practices and medical research.
 Debian Med does not create or program software, but integrates software available under a license conforming to the DFSG into Debian and also extends Debian to be a better platform for this field of interest.
 The Debian Software Repositories contain over 51,000 packages.
-Debian Med serves as a magnifying lens to categorize all those packages, that as suited for the field of medicine.
+Debian Med serves as a magnifying lens to categorize all those packages, that are suited for the field of medicine.

 Categories

 Debian includes over 51,000 packages, many of those being the focus of Debian Med.
 These are being summarized into categories called tasks: